Kung0605/Debug-Support-for-Aquila-core/readme.md

     **Field** | **Access** | **Usage**
     ----------|------------|-----------
-    progbufsize | R | The size of program buffef, which is 8 in our implementation busy | R | This bit will be set when the anstract command is running on the core cmderr | R/W1C | 0 (None): no error<br>1 (busy): debug module is executing abstract command<br>2 (not support): the given abstract command is not supported<br>4 (halt/resume): the command can't be executed due to the incorrect state of the core datacount | R | The size of data register, which is 2 in our implementation
+    progbufsize | R | The size of program buffer, which is 8 in our implementation busy | R | This bit will be set when the abstract command is running on the core cmderr | R/W1C | 0 (None): no error<br>1 (busy): debug module is executing abstract command<br>2 (not support): the given abstract command is not supported<br>4 (halt/resume): the command can't be executed due to the incorrect state of the core datacount | R | The size of data register, which is 2 in our implementation
 </details>